byoseph3/temp_repo_cs3210/instructions/lab0.md

 The stack grows from higher addresses to lower in x86, so items pushed on the stack will be at higher addresses the earlier they were pushed on.

-## Graded Questions:
+## Graded Questions

-Answer the following:
+Answer the following on Canvas:

 1. What address is the start (first pushed element) of the stack?